 Energy Consumption

-Certain networks require significant computing power.
+Some blockchain networks require large amounts of computing power.

 Web3 vs Web2: Key Differences